MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 13. On the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
 If a **Save password** window appears, select **Never**.

-14. If a **Welcome to Microsoft 365** dialog box appears, select the right-arrow (>) three times to close it.
+14. If a **Welcome to Microsoft 365** dialog box appears in the middle of the page, select the right-arrow (>) twice and then the check mark to close it.

 15. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-16. On the **Microsoft 365 Home** page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
+16. On the **Welcome to Microsoft 365** window (which is Joni's Microsoft 365 home page), a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
 In this **Apps** pane, note how the **Admin** option is not displayed.
 This is due to the fact that Joni was never assigned an administrator role.

 17. You will now sign out of Microsoft 365 as Joni.
 In **Microsoft Edge**, at the top right of the **Welcome to Microsoft 365** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.**